drainingsun/line-reader-plus/README.md

-# Line Reader Plus
+# Line Reader Plus - know where your lines are located.
 Processes stream chunks into lines using a separator and adds extra info: start/end byte position and row number.
 Very useful if after reading the lines you want to modify them.

 ## Install
 ```bash